Michael1015198808/Michael1015198808/README.md

 I'm an undergraduate from Nanjing University, major in Computer Science and Technology.

-I like things that have a beautiful form.
+I like things that have beautiful forms.
 Thus, I'm interested in mathematics and functional programming languages and the math model behind them.

 ### Current Status